Introducing a stock market game built for entertainment education!

 Students Can Earn Three Investing Trophies

-Traditional stock market games VS. Budget Challenge Investing
+Traditional stock market games versus Plus Investing Investing

 Never mind where the money comes from.
 Four out of five households do not have savings to cover six months of expenses yet isn't it fun to manage $100k!?
 If the starting fantasy gift of $100k isn't enough, students can ‘borrow additional funds' to really make it exciting.
 Each student will start with the same modest amount in their 401(k) that represents some past savings.
 This is typically less than $5,000.
 However, students can add to that every pay period based on how well they can manage their budget.